-Page Report of Independent Registered Public Accounting Firm 35 Consolidated Statements of Income for the years ended January 3, 2020, December 28, 2018 and December 29, 2017 37 Consolidated Statements of Comprehensive Income for the years ended January 3, 2020, December 28, 2018 and December 29, 2017 38 Consolidated Balance Sheets as of January 3, 2020 and December 28, 2018 39 Consolidated Statements of Stockholders' Equity for the years ended January 3, 2020, December 28, 2018 and December 29, 2017 40 Consolidated Statements of Cash Flows for the years ended January 3, 2020, December 28, 2018 and December 29, 2017 41 Notes to Consolidated Financial Statements 42

-2. Financial Statement Schedules

-The following financial statement schedule of Exponent, Inc. for the years ended January 3, 2020, December 28, 2018 and December 29, 2017 is filed as part of this Report and should be read in conjunction with the consolidated financial statements of Exponent, Inc. and subsidiaries:
+Page Report of Independent Registered Public Accounting Firm Consolidated Statements of Income for the years ended January 1, 2021, January 3, 2020 and December 28, 2018 Consolidated Statements of Comprehensive Income for the years ended January 1, 2021, January 3, 2020 and December 28, 2018 Consolidated Balance Sheets as of January 1, 2021 and January 3, 2020 Consolidated Statements of Stockholders' Equity for the years ended January 1, 2021, January 3, 2020 and December 28, 2018 Consolidated Statements of Cash Flows for the years ended January 1, 2021, January 3, 2020 and December 28, 2018 Notes to Consolidated Financial Statements Financial Statement Schedules The following financial statement schedule of Exponent, Inc. for the years ended January 1, 2021, January 3, 2020 and December 28, 2018 is filed as part of this Report and should be read in conjunction with the consolidated financial statements of Exponent, Inc. and subsidiaries: Page Schedule II - Valuation and Qualifying Accounts Schedules other than those listed above have been omitted since they are either not required, not applicable, or the information is otherwise included elsewhere in the report.
+Exhibits Page (a) Exhibit Index

-Page )

-Schedule II - Valuation and Qualifying Accounts 4

-Schedules other than those listed above have been omitted since they are either not required, not applicable or the information is otherwise included elsewhere in the report. э,

-3. Exhibits

-Page )

-(a) Exhibit Index 5